syseleven/shared-secrets/README.md

 ### Requirements

 Shared-Secrets is based on MariaDB 10.0, Nginx 1.10 and PHP 7.0, but should also work with MySQL, Apache and earlier versions of PHP.
+GPG encryption is supported through the [GnuPG PECL package](https://pecl.php.net/package/gnupg) as well as through directly calling the gpg binary.
+Using the GnuPG PECL package is the prefered mechanism due to its cleaner interface.
+If you want to use the GnuPG PECL package support of the Shared-Secrets service in a chroot environment you have to set up your chroot environment properly - this does not seem to be easy.

 ### Nginx Setup